backube/volsync/Procedures.md

 ## Making a new bundle version

-If developing a new version, update the Makefile and set the proper values
+If developing a new version, update the [version.mk](version.mk) file and set the proper values for:
-for:

 * `VERSION`
 * `CHANNELS` - This should be the set of channels this version should be